WintonDeVilliers/WintonDeVilliers/README.md

 - 👋 Hi, I’m @WintonDeVilliers
 - 👀 I’m interested in ...Code,Music&Art(seeing these things come together)
-- 🌱 I’m currently learning ...How to become one of the best programmers in South Africa
+- 🌱 I’m currently learning ...How to become the best programmers I can be.
 - 💞️ I’m looking to collaborate on what you got. so...whatcha got ?
 - 📫 How to reach me ...wintondvllrs2@gmail.com